LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey: Applications

 \section{Applications}

 A diverse range of applications has emerged for LLM-HAS.
 We elaborate on the five most frequent domains below and summarize corresponding datasets and benchmarks in Table \ref{tab:benchmarks}.
-With new applications appearing almost weekly in this fast-growing field, we maintain an open-source \href{https://github.com/HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems}{GitHub repository} to track recent developments. \\
+With new applications appearing almost weekly in this fast-growing field, we maintain a \href{https://github.com/HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems}{GitHub repository} to track recent developments. \\

 \textbf{\domainembodied.} Applications in Embodied AI involve various aspects of dynamic and complex real-world tasks, benefiting from valuable human feedback and interactions in LLM-HAS. \citet{10141597} explores incorporating LLMs in human-robotic collaboration assembly tasks, allowing seamless communication between robots and humans and increasing trust in human operators.
 To address the challenges of false planning due to suboptimal environment changes, \citet{seo2025reveca} proposes REVECA to enable efficient memory management and optimal planning.
 Additionally, \citet{tanneberg2024help} extends the agents' collaboration with a group of humans via Attentive Support, enabling agents' ability to remain silent to not disturb the group if desired. \\